-New twist in long-running Holly Township property fight
+New twist in long-running Holly Twp. property fight

 Holly Township — How much is wooded acreage worth in this section of northern Oakland County?